OscarRondon/dotnetProjects/PortafolioSolution/PortafolioClient/README.md

 PortafolioSolution
 [
-	*	Add TechStack Logos
+	*	Add TechStack Logos for bootstrap and Tailwind
-	*	Adjust StackCard CSS
 ]

 ## Todos